-COREP is a collaborative venture between the two main professional bodies in the UK that are involved with essence therapy: the Bach Centre, and the British Flower & Vibrational Essences Association (BFVEA).
+The Confederation of Registered Essence Practitioners (COREP) is a collaborative venture between the two main professional bodies in the UK that are involved with essence therapy: the Bach Centre, and the British Flower & Vibrational Essences Association (BFVEA).

 COREP is recognised by the General Regulatory Council for Complementary Therapists (GRCCT) as the UK Lead Body and Professional Council for essence therapy.

-Its aims are:
+COREP’s aims are:

-To support the involvement of essence practitioners in programmes of continuing professional development
+- To support the involvement of essence practitioners in programmes of continuing professional development

-To co-operate with national regulators on behalf of essence practitioners to confirm and maintain standards of safe, professional conduct within the therapy
+- To co-operate with national regulators on behalf of essence practitioners to confirm and maintain standards of safe, professional conduct within the therapy

-To enable persons engaged in the practice of essence therapy, who have each agreed to abide by the Confederation’s Code of Ethics and Practice, the opportunity of listing on a recognised National Register
+- To enable persons engaged in the practice of essence therapy, who have each agreed to abide by the Confederation’s Code of Ethics and Practice, the opportunity of listing on a recognised National Register

-To set guidelines for minimum content for essence practitioner training courses
+- To set guidelines for minimum content for essence practitioner training courses

-To support efforts towards establishing National Occupational Standards (NOS) in essence therapy
+- To support efforts towards establishing National Occupational Standards (NOS) in essence therapy

 - To maintain the recognised Code of Ethics and Conduct of the Confederation of Registered Essence Practitioners and apply disciplinary procedures for anyone breaking the Code

 - To act as a consultative body for essence therapy

 Eligible practitioners already listed on the Bach Centre and or BFVEA registers may apply for listing on the GRCCT National Register and a National Registration Number that can be quickly validated by commissioners of services or by the public.